Applicant Specific Questions

 When are my days off?

-All residents (PGY-1, PGY-2, PGY-3) get one day off in seven when averaged over a rotation
+All residents (PGY-1, PGY-2, PGY-3) get one day off in seven when averaged over a one month rotation

 How does the program teach quality improvement?